Represents a nonexistent value. This class cannot be inherited.

 The class represents a nonexistent value.
 In a database, for example, a column in a row of a table might not contain any data whatsoever.
 That is, the column is considered to not exist at all instead of merely not having a value.
 A object represents the nonexistent column.
 Additionally, COM interop uses the class to distinguish between a VT_NULL variant, which indicates a nonexistent value, and a VT_EMPTY variant, which indicates an unspecified value.

-Do not confuse the notion of a null reference (Nothing in Visual Basic) in an object-oriented programming language with a object.
-In an object-oriented programming language, a null reference (Nothing in Visual Basic) means the absence of a reference to an object. represents an uninitialized variant or nonexistent database column.
+Do not confuse the notion of null in an object-oriented programming language with a object.
+In an object-oriented programming language, null means the absence of a reference to an object. represents an uninitialized variant or nonexistent database column.